 Home Secretary calls for more transparency from police over suspects

-Yvette Cooper said guidance was already being reviewed about how the police release information about people arrested over crimes.
+Yvette Cooper said guidance was already being reviewed about how the police release information on people arrested over crimes.

 Police should reveal more information about suspects, Home Secretary Yvette Cooper has said in response to allegations the authorities have tried to “cover up” alleged offences by asylum seekers.